Vaccination

 Males and females can be desexed from 8 weeks of age.
 This is a simple procedure that involves removing the testicles (in a male) and the ovaries and uterus (in a female).
 The operation can be performed any weekday, and cats go home the same day.

 Females can come onto heat from 6 months of age, and males tend to start spraying and other territorial behaviour from about this age.
-Desexing can help with these behavioural issues, and will certainly curb the risk of any unwanted pregnancies.
+Desexing can help with these behavioural issues, and will certainly eliminate the risk of any unwanted pregnancies.

 Desexing also has many medical benefits such as the reduction of certain tumours and infections.